 “The fingerprint technology seems to be leading the charge for the scale of deployment because it’s less expensive when compared with other biometric authentication technologies,” says Ilya Umanskiy, Head of Diversified Solutions at Integrated Systems & Services.
 “That’s the key issue the industry has been struggling with for years: the speed of processing.
 Biometrics wasn’t popular in the earlier stages of the technology because of kick outs and delays, but the accuracy and processing speed have improved.”

-The improvement in speed and accuracy of biometric technology has led to its wiidespread adoption.
+The improvement in speed and accuracy of biometric technology has led to its widespread adoption.
 The industry has been able to align convenience and security so they aren’t in opposition anymore.
 Cost has also fallen for all types of biometric technology.

-“When I started looking at the iris technology in 2008 and 2009, it filled about half an office, used six cameras and cost a quarter million dollars,” says Mark Clifton, CEO and President of Princeton Identity, a biometrics manufacturer.
+“When I started looking at the iris technology in 2008 and 2009, it filled about half an office, used six cameras and cost a quarter million dollars,” says Mark Clifton, CEO and president of Princeton Identity, a biometrics manufacturer.
 “Now it can be done with a Samsung phone.
 The cost of readers is headed in that direction as well.”

 Readers are the most expensive part of implementing biometrics, as they can cost 30 to 40 percent more than traditional RF readers, explains Umanskiy.
 You should decide whether the cost of biometrics has fallen enough for use in your facility based on a combination of your budgetary constraints and security requirements.